 At 8:10am I finally got ahold of the surgeons office and was told to come on in.
 The magic words were "no wet diaper since 8:20 last night."

 And then, in a wonderful move, she took the tube out and replaced it with a button.
-The button snaps shut and lays pretty flat against James' belly.
+The button snaps shut and lays pretty flat against JF's belly.
 We can hook a tube up to it if we need to, but since we give him all his food via bottle and have been told how to give him his siezure medicine orally, we hopefully won't have to use it, and can get rid of it in 3 months or so.

 For those of you who are in it for the long haul, would you please do me a favor and make a few prayer requests for me?

--Please pray that James will lose the button and be able to eat and drink normally for the rest of his life.
+-Please pray that JF will lose the button and be able to eat and drink normally for the rest of his life.
 (I've recently learned that some kids with neuro problems will stop eating suddenly years down the road.)